-We are the continuous group that continues with the vision and anointing of our founders, we have moved on after many difficulties and we hope that God’s promise to reach many who have been forgotten through our ministries will go ahead.
+We are the continuous group that continues on with the vision and anointing of our founders.
+We have continued forward after many difficulties and we will continue to bring forth God’s promise to many who have been forgotten, through our ministries.

 This Communion was established in England on 02 November 1897 by a union of several small British episcopates established in the 1870s, independent of the Church of England: